 Learning from the Past (to run for 8 weeks)

 The Bible: What it is and how it came to us.
 An historical survey.
-Will be led by Dr Dane Sherrard.
+Led by Dr Dane Sherrard.

 Classical Music Appreciation